Voidhunter44/Internet-researcher/README.md

 2. Run the research engine using `scripts\run-engine.bat`
 3. Wait a few seconds for the research to complete
 4. Check that `research_response.txt` now contains the results
+5. Tell Qwen Code to look something up and tell Qwen where the downloaded repository is and it should understand and run the script.

+### Integration with Qwen Code

+To use this with Qwen Code:
+1. Place the downloaded repository in a convenient location
+2. Tell Qwen Code to perform research by creating/modifying the `research_request.txt` file
+3. Qwen Code can monitor `research_response.txt` for results
+4. The engine will automatically run in the background when started

 ## How It Works